Namishk/clone-nft-collection/README.md

-Sure!
-Here's an example README file you could use for the code you provided:

 # Magic Eden Collection Listings

 This code retrieves listings from a collection on Magic Eden based on the collection name provided as an argument.